The Upanishads

 Mundaka Upanishad

-The distinction between higher and lower knowledge.
+The distinction between the higher knowledge and the lower.

 06